Practitioners

 Practitioner

-Michael Chekhov was a celebrated actor for directors including Stanislavski, Vakhtangov and Reinhardt.
-He developed a unique creative process that continues to inspire actors around the world.
+Michael Chekhov (1891–1955), whose ability to transform himself onstage was celebrated by some of the major directors of the century, including Stanislavsky, Vakhtangov and Reinhardt, developed a creative and imaginative approach to acting that continues to inspire actors around the world.

 00:43:33